Howell Venus DIN 3-8

 1st gender-specific ski binding.

-Epidemiologically, females have a 3-time greater incidence of sustaining an ACL-injury in alpine skiing compared with men.
-Biomechanically, this gender difference in ACL injuries is believed to be due to:
+Females have a 3-time higher incidence of sustaining an ACL-injury in alpine skiing compared with men.
+This gender difference in ACL injuries is believed to be due to the following biomechanical factors:

-(1) ‘Slightly steeper, reverse-angled, tibial-plateau that increases ACL-straining anterior-drawer loading during extreme downward-weighting;
+(1) ‘Steeper, reverse-angled, tibial-plateau increases anterior-drawer loading on the ACL during downward-weighting;

-(2) ‘Slightly sharper notch where the ACL partially-resides, which sharper notch can slightly increase a cutting effect into the ACL during extreme abduction-loading;
+(2) ‘Sharper notch where the ACL resides in the femoral-condyle, which sharper notch can cut the ACL during combined tibia-torsion / abduction-moment loading;

-(4) ‘Slightly reduced ACL elastic-limit during enhanced estrogen production;
+(4) ‘Reduced ACL elastic-limit during enhanced estrogen cycles;

-(5) ‘Slightly increased ACL-pre-loading due to a slightly greater natural valgus posture.
+(5) ‘Increased ACL-pre-loading due to greater valgus posture.

-Those five factors — added together — point toward enhanced ACL-friendly ski-binding function for women.
+Those five factors — added together — point toward the need for enhanced ACL-friendly alpine ski-binding function for women.

 Howell Venus is the first truly gender-specific alpine ski binding — uniquely providing extra friendly ACL skiing for women, with these unique features: